-Staff holiday pay and bonuses: Providing they are paid within 63 days of the year end.
+Staff holiday pay and bonuses, providing they are paid within 63 days of the year end.

 All of these methods have a cash cost to the business and there are dollar value restrictions and time limits which apply.
 So although they reduce the tax, they also reduce the cash the business has available.

 Only spend on items you want or need.
 There is no point spending a dollar on something you don’t really need just to save yourself 28 or 33 cents in tax.
-Remember also that if you buy a fixed asset, such as a new ute or tractor near year end, only a tiny portion of this will be tax deductible.
+Remember that if you buy a fixed asset, such as a new ute or tractor near year end, only a tiny portion of this will be tax deductible.

-There are also, of course, the things you should do every year, such as reviewing the list of people who owe you money.
+There are of course the things you should do every year, such as reviewing the list of people who owe you money.
 If you believe that any of the debts are bad, you need to write them off in your books before your year end date to get tax relief.

 When performing the year end stock take, ensure you only value usable stock.
 If something is damaged or obsolete, make sure it is clearly identified and valued accordingly.